corda/cdl-example/README.md

 The intention is to take a mid level complexity CDL design and show how it can be methodically translated into the States and Contract required to implement the design.

+# Important Caveat

+This cdl-example CorDapp is not an R3 product.
+It is only an illustration of one way a CDL Smart Contract view could be implemented.
+It has not gone through R3's normal rigorous Product and QA procedures and should not be relied on as production grade code.

 # CDL

 ## CDL Smart Contract view